kilroyweb/homeboy/README.md

 Tool for automating sites using Laravel Homestead.
 With one command, Homeboy will:

+- Install Laravel into a new directory via composer
 - Update your host file to point your dev domain to your homestead IP
 - Update your Homestead.yaml file mapping to include your new project
 - Update your Homestead.yaml file to create a database for your project